orangetruth/foundryvtt-raspberry-pi/README.md

 # Restart Nginx
 sudo service nginx restart
 ```
 7. Next, create a docker-compose file to run foundryvtt-docker: `nano $HOME/docker-compose.yml`.
 See the [foundryvtt-docker](https://github.com/felddy/foundryvtt-docker) for instructions on using secrets, a temporary foundryvtt download url, and other options.
-Make sure to replace `YOUR_FOUNDRY_LICENSE` and `YOUR_ADMIN_KEY` before saving the file.
+Make sure to replace `YOUR_FOUNDRY_LICENSE`, `YOUR_ADMIN_KEY`, `YOUR_FOUNDRY_USERNAME`, and `YOUR_FOUNDRY_PASSWORD` before saving the file.
 ```
 version: "3.3"